View MapView Map

 Galway appeals to the creative spirit, and films made in the area unveil the county’s contribution to arts and culture.
 It’s an appropriate setting – the Galway Film Fleadh, hosted annually in the Town Hall Theatre, is one of Ireland’s biggest and best festivals for highlighting new Irish cinema.

-One locally made film that screened at that same festival was Song of Granite.
-Pat Collins’ biopic of sean-nós singer Joe Heaney is hauntingly beautiful, showing Heaney’s home of Connemara in striking black and white, a landscape worth hiking through live and in colour.
-Those staying in Galway a while longer can get their own lessons in sean-nós, immersing themselves in music and dance.
+The festival has showcased locally made films such as Song of Granite, Pat Collins’ biopic of sean-nós singer Joe Heaney, which shows Heaney’s home of Connemara in striking black and white, a landscape worth hiking through live and in colour.
+Those staying in Galway a while longer can follow in Heaney's footsteps and get their own lessons in sean-nós, immersing themselves in music and dance.

 Fun takes flight in Cork

-An underseen Irish film inspired by a real-life story shows off Cork’s charms.
-Ian Power’s The Runway tells the story of Paco, a young self-taught Spanish speaker who turns translator when Colombian pilot Ernesto crashes near Paco’s village.
-Ernesto becomes a local celebrity and grows closer to Paco’s mother Grace – played by Banshees of Inisherin star Kerry Condon.
+An unsung Irish film inspired by a true story shows off Cork's charms.
+Ian Power’s The Runway tells the story of Paco, a young self-taught Spanish speaker who becomes a translator to Ernesto, a Colombian pilot who crash lands near Paco's village.
+Due to the nature of his arrival, Ernesto becomes a local celebrity and finds himself growing closer to Paco’s mother Grace – played by The Banshees of Inisherin star Kerry Condon.

 The feel-good film was based on a real-life incident where South American pilot Captain Ruben Ocano had to crash land on Mallow Racecourse in 1983.
-The Runway was filmed in Schull, where the fishing at Colla Pier and the relaxing and refreshing strolls around the Schull Farmers Market make it an ideal stand-in for Paco’s close-knit hometown.
-The Cork International Film Festival is one of Ireland’s biggest and best, but film fans further south in Schull can take in shorts, features, workshops and more at the Fastnet Film Festival, under the eye of the local lighthouse.
+The Runway was filmed in Schull, where the fishing at Colla Pier and the refreshing strolls around Schull Farmers Market make it an ideal stand-in for Paco’s close-knit hometown.
+While the Cork International Film Festival is well-known in the movie scene, film fans further south in Schull can take in shorts, features, workshops and more at the Fastnet Film Festival, under the eye of the local lighthouse.

-The lovable rogues of The Young Offenders might not make the best tour guides.
-But following the mishaps of Jock and Conor in their film and television series gives a look at the city’s sights – usually with them rapidly cycling through them away from the guards.
+The lovable rogues of The Young Offenders might not make the best tour guides, but following the mishaps of Jock and Conor in their film and television series gives a look at Cork city’s landmarks – usually with them rapidly cycling through them away from the guards.
 One of Cork’s most iconic spots was frequently used for shooting – Conor and his long-suffering mam sell fish at the English Market, the indoor food market packed with local favourites and exotic tastes.

 Strands and Sally Rooney in Sligo